karinnao/A-B-Test/README2.md

 - increase add_payment_info / session by 2%
 - increase begin_checkout / session by 2%

-Note: begin_checkout can occur without add_payment_info, so a lift in the primary metric without a proportional lift in the secondary metric (or vice versa) was considered a plausible, valid outcome - not a contradiction.
+Note: begin_checkout can occur without add_payment_info, so a lift in the primary metric without a proportional lift in the secondary metric (or vice versa) was considered a plausible, valid outcome - not a contradiction

 **Variants**